United States Mission to the United Nations: Congressional Representatives to the United Nations

 The U.S. president also appoints two members of Congress.
 Members are selected by the United States House of Representatives and/or United States Senate – one Democrat and one Republican from each chamber – as Congressional Representatives to the United Nations General Assembly.
 The position is regulated by Section 2(a) of the United Nations Participation Act (UNPA), which stipulates that the President can appoint no more than five members of Congress to the General Assembly with the advice and consent of the Senate and that members appointed to the Assembly can not be compensated for their service in the Assembly.
-The duties of Congressional Representatives are not specified by the UNPA, but they generally act as observers in the committee proceedings and formal gatherings of UN General Assembly members and heads of state.
+The UNPA does not specify the duties of Congressional Representatives, but they generally act as observers in the committee proceedings and formal gatherings of UN General Assembly members and heads of state.

 As outlined in UNPA, the President, with the advice and consent of the Senate, may designate congressional representatives.

 Committee selection

-Both the House Foreign Affairs Committee (HFAC) and Senate Foreign Relations Committee (SFRC), have at different times, documented procedures for selecting congressional representatives.
+Both the House Foreign Affairs Committee (HFAC) and Senate Foreign Relations Committee (SFRC) have, at different times, documented procedures for selecting congressional representatives.
 In practice, the process appears to be informal and has varied over time depending on the priorities and preferences of committee leadership.